GerHobbelt/linenoise/README.markdown

 ## Related projects

+* [Linenoise](https://github.com/antirez/linenoise) is the original version of Linenoise.
 * [Linenoise NG](https://github.com/arangodb/linenoise-ng) is a fork of Linenoise that aims to add more advanced features like UTF-8 support, Windows support and other features.
 Uses C++ instead of C as development language.
 * [Linenoise-swift](https://github.com/andybest/linenoise-swift) is a reimplementation of Linenoise written in Swift.